kiki-tomato/kiki-tomato/README.md

 # More About Me
 - 👀 I’m interested in web development, knitting and music
 - 🏃 I've been jogging since Jan 2023.
-I used to hate running, but I'm in the process of turning something I hate into something I enjoy
+I used to hate running, but I'm in the process of turning something I hated into something I enjoy

 <!---
 kiki-tomato/kiki-tomato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.